aydotvin/webpack_setup/react_ts/README.md

 },
 ...
 ```
+-   This works in scss and css files too.

 ### .env file setup: (TODO: env files for different environments)
 -	Create .env file in root directory and add the keys as required.